assets for the IDM audio lab (2MTC, room 824)

 This project is maintained by IDMNYU

-IDM has a collection of (mostly analog) synthesizers for the users of the Audio Lab to work with, set up as a self-contained studio of modular synthesizers on one side of the room, with a second set of non-modular synthesizers on the center table.
+IDM has a collection of (mostly analog) synthesizers for the users of the Audio Lab to work with, set up as a self-contained studio of modular synthesizers along one side of the room, with a second set of non-modular synthesizers on the center table.
 The lab has two main types of analog modular synthesizers, based on the 1970s-era designs of Serge Tcherepnin (Serge) in California and Alan Robert Pearlman (ARP) in Massachusetts, as well as a small collection of non-modular synthesizers, including a rack of industry standard digital synthesizer equipment from the late 1980s.
 The various systems are described in these pages.
 Our collection includes:

 In addition, some auxiliary equipment exists in the Audio Lab to help people work with the synthesizers: